estegich/Git-Practice/syllabus.md

 Each of these weekly assignments will be worth a possible total of **15 points**.

 **There is a zero-tolerance policy for plagiarism in this course.**

+Students are expected to login to the course at least once per week during the semester; successul completion of all assignments will be counted for the **Participation Grade** for the course.